-- Judgment and Decision Making:
+- Judgment and Decision-Making:

-This includes the articulation of incidents, the academic study of case law as to what is or isn’t “justified” at the end of a specific incident, and how a guard’s decision making process works under stressful situations.
+This includes the articulation of incidents, the academic study of case law as to what is or isn’t “justified” at the end of a specific incident, and how a guard’s decision-making process works under stressful situations.

 Delivery Methodologies in the 21st Century

-Online training has improved leaps and bounds in the past five years or so.
+Online training has improved by leaps and bounds in the past five years or so.
 Colleges and Universities heavily rely on their online courses and regularly issue “certificates” for courses completed.
 The pushback initially was twofold; how do you know if the person behind the remote computer is actually the person taking the course AND how do you stop cheating?

 Both of these issues have been overcome to the point that the Canadian General Standards Board has approved “distance learning” in order to meet the ISO 9001 standard for training Security Officers for Federal properties and the Provincial governments are now training their own officers this way.

-Use of force training is a threefold topic; Academics, the Physical skills or practical application of the learned skills and Judgment and Decision making skills.
+Use of force training is a threefold topic; Academics, the Physical skills or practical application of the learned skills and Judgment and Decision-making skills.
 So what can be done with sufficient due diligence online vs what should, reasonably, be taught in a classroom?

-Use of Force courses were never intended to be “self-defense” programs.
+Use of Force courses were never intended to be “self-defence” programs.
 If this is what the employer wants, then get a properly qualified person to come and teach Soft and Hard Empty Hand skills, control techniques, Baton etc. Be forewarned though, the level of due diligence for the application of these skills is very high and it does attract plenty of civil litigation.

-Smart employers stay away from pain control or pressure point techniques and stick to empty hand disengagement skills.
+Smart employers stay away from pain control or pressure point techniques and stick to empty-hand disengagement skills.
 Hard Empty Hand and Baton skills are rarely used anymore, mostly for legal reasons, not to mention the public’s perception and the difficulty in today’s courts in attempting to justify their use.

-The use of unpalatable neck restraint techniques, still taught to security guards in this country unfortunately, are highly controversial to the point they are being made illegal in some parts of North America.
+The use of unpalatable neck restraint techniques still taught to security guards in this country, unfortunately, are highly controversial to the point they are being made illegal in some parts of North America.

 It cannot be overstated, however, that Security Guards ARE NOT COPS, and should not be taught the same skills with the same mentality.
 “One level higher, force plus one, as much as….” etc are all relics of the past that existed in the police world and are no longer valid today in the security world.
 (Again, not my words, they are those of the Supreme Court.)

-Guards do not have a mandate to make arrests in law and the courts have recommended that they be avoided if possible and force used only as a very last resort when all other efforts have failed.
+Guards do not have the mandate to make arrests in law and the courts have recommended that they be avoided if possible and force used only as a very last resort when all other efforts have failed.

 Today, we now offer online training and certification in the Use of Force and Passive Handcuffing and Search covering the following topics: